 The most common authentication protocols are SAML2p, WS-Federation and OpenID Connect – SAML2p being the most popular and the most widely deployed.

-OpenID Connect is the newest of the three, but is generally considered to be the future because it has the most potential for modern applications.
+OpenID Connect is the newest of the three, but is considered to be the future because it has the most potential for modern applications.
 It was built for mobile application scenarios right from the start and is designed to be API friendly.

 OpenID Connect and OAuth 2.0 – better together¶

-This is why we believe that the combination of OpenID Connect and OAuth 2.0 is the best approach to secure modern applications for the foreseeable future.
+We believe that the combination of OpenID Connect and OAuth 2.0 is the best approach to secure modern applications for the foreseeable future.
 IdentityServer4 is an implementation of these two protocols and is highly optimized to solve the typical security problems of today’s mobile, native and web applications.